 You can use the diagram as a guide on whichever shaving pass you want to do.
 We would recommend shaving the whiskers “with the grain” to avoid ingrown hairs and razor bumps on your face.
 You can start shaving with the straight razor at a 30-degree angle.
 Avoid higher or lower degrees of the razor angle to minimize cuts.
 Be very careful in doing the shave and only apply a little pressure.
 You can start shaving the right side of your face going to the right underjaw.
 Then you can do the same process on your left cheeks and left under the jaw.
 You can finish shaving by shaving your chin and under the chin.

 Shaving with straight razors is not an easy task but with the right amount of determination, practice, and skills, you will surely soon enjoy a smoother shaved face.
-Straight razors also give you more control in shaping your beard.
+Straight razors also give you more control in shaping your beard compared to electric shavers (that in turn also have their shaving advantages).
 Once you master it, you will not only achieve a manly skill but also enjoy a more clean and dignified look.
-Be more at ease with straight razors

 Hello dear readers.
 I have been cutting hair since I was born.
 First practicing on my siblings, and later at school.
 After years of education and training, I was finally able to open my own salon with my girlfriend (soon to be wife) Lize and it’s been a crazy ride ever since.
 We noticed people needed more than just a haircut but also advice on how to wear different styles and work with different types of faces and hair.
 This is why this blog become so popular when we decided to help our good friend Nick dress to his full potential.
 Looking forward to helping more men out there with their hair!